It's time for winter break and that means drivers and teams can enjoy a well-deserved holiday. GPblog.com's F1...

-The transition to the GP3 didn’t go well and in Formula 3 Sainz didn't come close to the title either.
+The transition to GP3 didn’t go well and in Formula 3 Sainz didn't come close to the title either.
 It was only with DAMS in the Formula Renault 3.5 championship that the Spaniard got another chance to show his best side by taking the title.
 At the end of the 2014 season it was announced that the Red Bull-junior would take the next Formula 1 season in the Toro Rosso.

 Verstappen versus Sainz

 With Max Verstappen next to him at Toro Rosso, Sainz managed to bring out the best in himself.
 In his debut race in Melbourne, the Spaniard immediately grabbed points for Toro Rosso and went on to do that eight times that season.
-Nevertheless, Sainz finished a few places under Max Verstappen in the championship, as the Dutchman managed to take fourth place twice with his Toro Rosso.
+Nevertheless, Sainz finished a few places behind Max Verstappen in the championship, as the Dutchman managed to take fourth place twice with his Toro Rosso.

-Carlos Sainz in 2020
+Carlos Sainz in 2021